RealmX1/STAT400-Knowledge-Graph/node_schemas/md_schemas/application_example_schema.md

       - $P(Disease|Positive Test) = 0.95 * 0.01 / 0.0595$
       - $P(Disease|Positive Test) = 0.1597$
       - The probability that the patient actually has the disease given the test result is 15.97%."
-  > NEED TO mark SOURCE for the information used here.
-By default we will use `Stat400 teaching material - Jonathan Fernandez`

 ## Relationships (Edges)